 What you can expect

-Assuming that your still reading and our words of crashes hasn’t put you off, learning to fly is in many ways like learning to ride a bicycle.
+Learning to fly is in many ways like learning to ride a bicycle.
 Riding a bike for the first time can be tricky which is why learning to fly with an instructor is best particularly while you are getting oriented in the air.
-Instructors can get you out of those tricky spots and prevent you from losing your plane.
+Instructors with the use of a buddy box can get you out of those tricky spots and prevent you from losing your plane.
 At CAMFC we have a team of experienced instructors who are willing and keen to show you the ropes so you have the best opportunity to learn and have fun.

 On your first flight, the instructor will do all the tricky bits like starting the plane, takeoff and landing.
-Most of our instructors use a “buddy box” system where they hold a master controller and you have a training controller.
-This allows the instructor to pass control of the plane as simply as flicking a switch and take it back if you get into difficulty.
-It also means that if you need to take a moment to regain concentration while the plane is in the air you can do at any time.
+All our instructors use a buddy box system where they hold a master controller and you have a training controller.
+This allows the instructor to pass control of the plane to you as simply as flicking a switch and take it back if you get into difficulty.
+This means there is virtually no chance you’ll break anything and it also means that if you need to take a moment to regain concentration while the plane is in the air you can do at any time.

-After your first flight you’ll know if the hobby is for you.
-If you enjoyed your first flight you’ll be buzzing and eager to have another go.
+After your first flight you’ll know if the hobby is for you – you’ll be buzzing and eager to have another go.
 As long as time and daylight allows, you should be able to complete several flights with an instructor to get you started.

 There will become a point where you’ll need to join the club if you wish to fly and continue training with your instructor.
 Our club rules allow for three guest visits (separate days), before you’ll need to make that decision.
 Instruction is always provided for free as part of your club membership, there are no limits on how long it takes you to learn to fly and our instructors are available to help even after you go solo.

-The time it takes to fly solo depends on a couple of factors namely:- previous modelling experience, how often you can commit to flying, whether you invest in a simulator (this significantly cuts down airtime needed to go solo), and of course the good old British weather.
+After all the training and practice it’s time to take to the air on your own.
+The time this takes varies from person to person and depends on a few things:- previous modelling experience, how often you can commit to flying, whether you invest in a simulator (this significantly cuts down airtime needed to go solo), and of course the good old British weather.

-Our club rules allow solo flying at our site as soon as you can consistently and safely show that you can complete the pre flight checks, take off, fly a circuit in both directions and land without intervention.
-Your ability and attitude to safety will be checked by a member of the club’s committee.
+CAMFC club rules allow solo flying at our site as soon as you can consistently and safely show that you can complete the pre-flight checks, take off, fly a circuit in both directions and land without help.
 This means that if you can fly already, it is possible to go solo very quickly as long as your flying and preparing your aircraft safely.

-Finally, all new members are encouraged to complete the BMFA fixed wing A certificate after going solo: http://achievements.bmfa.org/.
-The A certificate is considered the minimum for many clubs.
-We don’t specifically require it at our site but we do strongly encourage all members to go for the test as soon as possible.
-The achievement awards programme demonstrates that you as a pilot have a good basic proficiency and understanding of the important legal & club rules.
+All members are encouraged to enter the BMFA achievement scheme and complete the fixed wing A certificate soon after going solo: more details about BMFA Achievements here.
+The A certificate is considered a minimum requirement for many clubs.
+Due to our training programme we don’t specifically require it however we do strongly encourage all members to go for the assessment as soon as possible because this demonstrates you as a pilot have a good basic proficiency and understanding of the important legal & club rules.